Role

 January 2024 - March 2024

 Research was first performed on Netflix’s deprecated feature, "Play Me Something", to understand why this feature, which was implemented to randomly play content for a user based on the Netflix algorithm, did not work for the product.
 It was relevant to understand why the feature failed because its purpose was helping a user choose content, something I hypothesized users struggled with when watching in groups.
+A competitive analysis of platforms Hulu, Max, Prime Video, and Spotify revealed only Spotify to offer a native social feature—highlighting a clear opportunity across the streaming landscape to improve content discovery through trusted, social connections.

 User Interviews